 Samantha receives an electronic invoice for goods purchased by her company.
 She clicks on a secure payment link and sees a form for payment information.
 Samantha takes the company credit card from her purse, enters the card details, and completes the payment.
 Is this a card-present or a card-not-present transaction?

 Answer: Card-not-present.
-While the card was with Samantha when she paid the invoice, it was never swiped through a card reader and no electronic data was captured.
+While the card was with Samantha when she paid the invoice, it was never swiped through a card reader.
+Thus, no electronic data was captured.

 Mike stops at his favorite coffee shop on the way to work.
 He pays for his latte by tapping his smartphone to the shop’s NFC terminal and leaves with his drink.
 He does not give a card or his phone to the cashier.
 Is this a card-present or a card-not-present transaction?

 Answer: Card-present.
-Even though Mike didn’t use a physical credit card, his phone takes the place of the card and provides data at the time of the transaction.
+Even though Mike didn’t use a physical credit card, his phone takes the place of the card.
+The phone provides data at the time of the transaction.

 Bottom line: If it’s possible to run cards through a reader (or enable contactless NFC payments) without inconveniencing your customers, it’s a good idea to do so.
 You may benefit from lower costs and more secure transactions.